rimeto/ts-optchain/README.md

 }
 ```

-This implementation is cumbersome and requires repetitive typing.
+This implementation is tedious to write.
 Utilities like `lodash`'s `get(...)` can help tighten the implementation, namely:

 ```typescript
 import { get } from 'lodash';